UofT-DSI/onboarding/environment_setup/tech_onboarding_windows.md

   - During setup, make sure to:
     - **Git Credential Manager** is an option in the installation steps, <u>***make sure to install it***</u>.
     - Click on "Use Window's Default Console Window" in the installation steps.
+- Check that it works:
+  - Open **Git Bash** and run:
+    ```bash
+    git --version
+    ```
+  - You should see something like `git x.x.x`.
+If not, try reinstalling Git and make sure Git Bash is selected during setup.

 ## Miniconda
 Miniconda is a lightweight version of [Conda](https://en.wikipedia.org/wiki/Conda_(package_manager)), a tool that helps you manage programming environments and install the right packages for each project.
 It lets you keep different setups side by side so tools don’t conflict across projects.